Section Image

 Small businesses thrive in Campton

 Mom-and-pop shops are the beating heart of Campton’s commercial sector.
 “They love to support local businesses and keep them alive.
 Supporting local is big,” Kelley says.
 Campton Cupboard offers groceries and prepared meals.
 Down the road, The Dam Brewhouse pours pints of its latest brews.
 The menu at Mad River Tavern features an eclectic mix of American and Mexican fare, while seafood is the specialty at The Little Red Schoolhouse.
 Kelley recommends Mad River Coffee House, a rustic yet vibrant spot for breakfast and live music.
-A few national retailers and the nearest full-service hospital, Speare Memorial Hospital, are less than 10 miles away in Plymouth .
+A few national retailers and the nearest full-service hospital, Speare Memorial Hospital, are less than 10 miles away in Plymouth , a lively college town.

 Students can attend above-average public and private schools

 School Administrative Unit No. 48 serves Campton and is not yet rated by Niche.
-The B-rated Campton Elementary serves kindergarten through eighth grade.
+The B-rated Campton Elementary teaches kindergarten through eighth grade.
 Students can move on to Plymouth Regional High, which also gets a B rating and features a career and technical center with seven programs, including Automotive Technology and Outdoor Recreation Leadership.
 Alternatively, the region offers several private boarding schools, such as the A-plus-rated Holderness School.
 The public Plymouth State University is about 6 miles south of town and offers more than 100 undergraduate and graduate degrees.

 Two highways, including Interstate 93, link Campton to other towns